How to Add Subtitles and Captions to a Video

 If you choose to use YouTube’s auto transcription it’s very simple to go in and make any edits you need to once it’s finished.

-Add subtitles to your videos now!
+Easily add captions to your videos now!

 Download a free trial of Camtasia to seamlessly add subtitles to your video.